ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

 They are lazy properties, so they are only computed and will effectively replace the original method or class definition when accessed.

+> [!TIP]
+> If only read-only access to the class or method is needed,
+> the `originalClassDef` and `originalMethod` properties can be used,
+> to avoid making a mutable copy of the class or method.

 ## 🏹 Manually matching fingerprints

 By default, a fingerprint is matched automatically against all classes when the `match` property is accessed.